vmchale/polyglot/README.md

 orient oneself in an unfamiliar codebase.

-`poly` is currently faster than all other code counting tools, though it supports far fewer file formats than is desirable and is less stable than `tokei` or `loc`.
+`poly` is currently faster than all other code counting tools, though it supports far fewer file formats than is desirable and is markedly less stable than `tokei` or `loc`.

 <img src=https://github.com/vmchale/polyglot/raw/master/screenshot.png>